 Airtable is a pillar of our monthly content “sprints”; as such we use it to assess the work completed over the course of the month, and also as a base for weekly review calls, where writers place work into the “Reviewing” column of our Kanban board, and then report on the status.

 It’s easy to use, it keeps us organized, and it serves as a convenient record of work done that we can jump back to and see any related tasks and personnel should we need to.

-Process Street’s Reporting API (for work transparency & accountability)
+Process Street BI Integrations (for work transparency & accountability)

-Our Reporting API allows us to push all the data on workflow runs into Chartio for even more streamlined reporting.
-We can see information like how many checklists were completed, who was assigned to tasks, and how many tasks and workflows were assigned over a given timeframe.
+Our BI Integrations allow us to access all the data on workflow runs in Metabase for even more streamlined reporting.
+We can see information like how many workflow runs were completed, who was assigned to tasks, and how many tasks and workflows were assigned over a given timeframe.

-The Reporting API really helps with providing transparency to the team, and the fact that we can access this data in Chartio makes it far easier to report alongside other data we’ve pulled from the various tools we use across the marketing department.
+The BI Integrations really help with providing transparency to the team, and the fact that we can access this data in Metabase makes it far easier to report alongside other data we’ve pulled from the various tools we use across the marketing department.